 - Show him your face upside down and watch as he tries to make sense of familiar features in unfamiliar places!

-At 3 weeks of age, his hearing is still immature but developing rapidly: he recognizes close family voices from life in the womb, though they are now much less muffled.
+At three weeks of age, he recognizes close family voices from life in the womb, though they are now much less muffled.
 Sing songs, tell him stories – if you did this during pregnancy, he will recognize the rhythm and pattern of familiar words.
 Play with your voice in high and low tones.
-Babies prefer high pitched, exaggerated sounds – which is probably why everyone you know suddenly speaks this way when they meet him!
+Newborn babies prefer high pitched, exaggerated sounds – which is probably why everyone suddenly speaks this way when they meet him!

 Your baby’s spending a bit more time in a quiet-alert state.
 When your baby is calm and makes eye contact with you, use this short time to connect with your little one by having a “conversation”.